Spy chief sorry for failing to prevent concert bombing

 Tweet from @SkyNews

-Richard Scorer, a lawyer for 11 bereaved families, said Saunders’ report had exposed “unacceptable” failures.
+Richard Scorer, a lawyer for 11 bereaved families, said Mr Saunders’ report had exposed “unacceptable” failures.

 “At the very least, a real possibility of preventing this attack was lost.
 This is a devastating conclusion for us,” he said.

-Abedi’s younger brother Hashem was jailed for 55 years in 2020 for encouraging and helping him while a third, older brother, Ismail, was in July convicted in his absence of failing to attend the inquiry to give evidence, having fled the UK.
+Abedi’s younger brother Hashem was jailed for 55 years in 2020 for encouraging and helping him while a third, older brother, Ismail, was in July convicted in his absence of failing to attend the inquiry to give evidence, having fled Britain.

-The brothers were born to Libyan parents who emigrated to the UK during the rule of Muammar Gaddafi,
+The brothers were born to Libyan parents who emigrated to Britain during the rule of Muammar Gaddafi.

 Interior minister Suella Braverman said she would work with the agency and police to “do everything possible to prevent a repeat of this horrifying attack”.